-Tests not appearing on this scope are either under consideration or in the process of accreditation.
-However, these tests have been validated to the same high standard as accredited tests and are performed by the same trained and competent staff. .
+Tests not appearing on the UKAS Schedule of Accreditation currently remain outside of our scope of accreditation.
+However, these tests have been validated to the same high standard as accredited tests and are performed by the same trained and competent staff.